 “Listen, and avoid the yeast of the Pharisees and Sadducees,” Jesus said suddenly.

 “He’s displeased because we forgot the bread,” one said sheepishly to another.

 “You of little faith, why do you talk to one other about the missing bread?”
 He asked wearily.
 “Don’t you remember how many baskets were left over from the five loaves used to feed five thousand?
 Or the seven loaves to feed four thousand?
 How is it that you still do not understand that I was not speaking of bread, but of the yeast of the Pharisees and Sadducees?”

-“He means to beware of the teachings of the Pharisees and Sadducees, not literal yeast and bread,” one said quietly to another.
+“He means to beware of the teachings of the Pharisees and Sadducees,” one said quietly to another.